GatesDupont/gatesdupont.github.io/_posts/2020-03-21-eBirdST-for-states.md

 This was brought to my attention recently when some friends at [Mass Audubon](https://www.massaudubon.org/)'s [Conservation Science Team](https://www.massaudubon.org/our-conservation-work) asked for my assistance in generating a species distribution model for [Eastern Meadowlark](https://www.massaudubon.org/our-conservation-work/wildlife-research-conservation/grassland-birds/eastern-meadowlark) in the state.
 This species is in serious decline in Massachusetts, likely due to agircultural practices such as intensive mowing that are degrading and depleting their grassland habitat.
 For the past few years, Mass Audubon has been conducting [targeted, citizen science surveys for the species](https://www.massaudubon.org/our-conservation-work/wildlife-research-conservation/grassland-birds/eastern-meadowlark-survey).
 With lots of area to cover, the agency is now looking to use a data-driven process to focus their efforts more specifically on areas where they're likely to find meadowlarks, with the possibility of finding new breeding pairs.

-Luckily, eBird has already completed [their analysis for Eastern Meadowlark](https://ebird.org/science/status-and-trends/easmea), which makes it a great fit for this initiative.
+Luckily, eBird has already completed most of [their analysis for Eastern Meadowlark](https://ebird.org/science/status-and-trends/easmea), which makes it a great fit for this initiative.
 The rest of this post is a quick-start guide to accessing this data and analyzing it at the state level.

 <br>